Skip to content

 ));

-This would print out Arthur Dent
+This would print out Arthur Dent.

 Array Operators

-in
+• in (contain)

-(does not contain)
+• not in (does not contain)

 These operators are using strict comparison.
 For example: